 One of my favourite things to eat at Tapas Revolution is their selection of meats, specifically jamon!
 They have a special starter of Serrano ham that has been dry-aged for up to 24 months, served with breadsticks.
 Now that is a fantastic way to start a meal.

 What can be said about Comptoir Libanais that hasn’t already been said?
-These Lebanese restaurants serve Middle Eastern food at its very finest.
+We rate this restaurant as a best restaurant in London -These Lebanese restaurants serve Middle Eastern food at its very finest.
 I really like the fact that they switch up their menus with the seasons – there’s always something new on offer!